neondatabase/website/content/docs/manage/branches.md

 </TabItem>

 <TabItem>
-Resetting from parent is not directly supported from the API yet.
-However, you can use the instructions on [Refreshing a branch](docs/guides/branch-refresh) to perform a similar operation using the API.
+Resetting from parent is not directly supported from the API.
+However, you can use the instructions on [Refreshing a branch](docs/guides/branch-refresh) to perform a similar operation.
 It invovles using the API to create a new branch, transfer the compute endpoint, deleting the old branch, and (optionally) renaming the new branch.
 </TabItem>

 </Tabs>